+Name Date Lab Day/Time

+3) Who is a Senior OR Acco ounting Major?
+Includ de StudentName, Class ar nd Major 1 fields in the outpu

+Field:

+Table: Students Students Students

+Sort:

+Show: $\checkmark$ $\checkmark$

+Criteria:

-Name Date Lab Day/Time 3) Who is a Senior OR Acc ounting Major?
-Includ de StudentName, Class a nd Major 1 fields in the outpu Field: Table: Students Students Students Sort: Show: \square Criteria: or: How many records are retu rned in this query?
-How many records are retu and Major 1 fields in the outp How many records are retu 4) Who is a Senior AND Ac Field: counting Major?
-Incl ude StudentName, Class How many records are retu 4) Who is a Senior AND Ac Field: Table: and Major 1 fields in the outp How many records are retu 4) Who is a Senior AND Ac Field: Table: Sort: counting Major?
-Included Students ude StudentName, Class Students How many records are retu 4) Who is a Senior AND Ac Field: Table: Sort: Show: counting Major?
-Incl ude StudentName, Class How many records are retu 4) Who is a Senior AND Ac Field: Table: Sort: counting Major?
-Included Students ude StudentName, Class Students
+or: rned in this query? or: How many records are retu and Major 1 fields in the outp or: How many records are retu and Major 1 fields in the outp or: How many records are retu 4) Who is a Senior AND Ac and Major 1 fields in the outp or: How many records are retu 4) Who is a Senior AND Ac Field: counting Major?
+Inclu ude StudentName, Class a or: How many records are retu 4) Who is a Senior AND Ac Field: Table: counting Major?
+Inclu ude StudentName, Class a or: How many records are retu 4) Who is a Senior AND Ac Field: Table: Sort: counting Major?
+Inclu Students ude StudentName, Class a Students